MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamgetelementbyid.md

 ## -returns

-A pointer to a location that receives a handle to the new ACXELEMENT Object.
+The ACXELEMENT Object handle of the requested element, or NULL if the ACXSTREAM doesn't have an ACXELEMENT with the given Id.

 ## -remarks